patrick-crawford/WebProgrammingToolsAndFrameworks/docs/Relational-Database-Postgres/introduction-to-postgres.md

     | **(Connection Tab) Username**             | Enter your "PGUSER" value here                                                                                  |
     | **(Connection Tab) Password**             | Enter your "PGPASSWORD" value here                                                                              |

     Once you have entered all of your information, hit the "Save" button and click "Servers" in the left pane to expand your server connections.
 If you entered valid information for the above fields, you should see your Neon.tech Postgres DB Connection.
-Expand this item and the following **"Databases (2)"** item, and you should see your database.
+Expand this item and the following **"Databases (2)"** item, and you should see a database called "neondb".
 Expand this item, as well as the nested **"Schemas (1)"** item, followed by the **"public"** item, and you should be presented with something that looks like this:

     ![DB in pgAdmin](/img/pgAdmin4.png)